 Created by the Deque Systems, the aXe browser extension will run a quick in-browser test.
 The extension returns detailed information on accessibility violations and how to fix them with a link to more in-depth information.
 You use the aXe extension in conjunction with opening and viewing “Inspect Element” or “Inspect” in your browser.
 They have axe for Chrome, axe for Firefox 54+, axe-core on GitHub, and axe-core on npm.

 An open source Web accessibility evaluation tool.
 It can be used to review the accessibility of Web pages based on a variety international accessibility guidelines.

-Attribution: [Greg Gay ] (2011, Apr.
-14) Using AChecker to Test Web Accessibility [Video File].
-Retrieved from https://youtu.be/jtNyF7KuOk8
+Attribution: [Greg Gay ] Using AChecker to Test Web Accessibility [Video File] Retrieved from https://youtu.be/jtNyF7KuOk8

 The Tota11y: Accessibility visualization toolkit will help you visualize how your site performs with assistive technologies by allowing you to look at issues such as Headings, Color contrast, Link text, labels or Image alt tags.
 Tota11y is available as a browser plug-in and bookmarklet.
 Created by Khan Academy. tota11y for Firefox, tota11y for Chrome

 The extension by Jorge Rumoroso generates a document map or index of any web document structured with headings (you can access directly to the content by clicking on any of its items), and now, it shows the HTML 5 outline.
 The extension:

 The Landmark browser add-on allows you to navigate a web page via WAI-ARIA landmarks, using the keyboard or a pop-up menu.
 Landmark regions broadly signpost the areas of a page (e.g. navigation, search, main content and so on).
 Landmark for Firefox, Landmark for Chrome.